Cuppixx/Cuppixx/README.md

 - My Godot-related assets can be found right here on my [GitHub](https://github.com/Cuppixx?tab=repositories) or on the [Godot Asset Store](https://godotengine.org/asset-library/asset?user=CuppiXD).
 - My games and software can be found on my [GitHub](https://github.com/Cuppixx?tab=repositories) or [itch.io](https://cuppixx.itch.io).

+I'm also working on a few projects that I hope to one day release on Steam or GOG.

+- If I ever manage to release a game or publish one through a publisher, I will add the corresponding links here.

 For a comprehensive overview of my projects, take a look at my [portfolio](https://cuppixx.github.io).